amshrbo/few-shot-learning-explained/README.md

   - The appearance of the categories we know and, more importantly, the variability in their appearance, gives us important information on what to expect in a new category.
 This may allow us to learn new categories from few(er) training examples.
 - And here we will try to explain how we can **some how** give the copmuter the ability to mimic what Humans do.

+## Few shot learnig
+***Defination:*** Few-shot learning is the problem of making predictions based on a limited number of samples.
+- Few-shot learning is different from standard supervised learning.
+  - **The goal of Here** is not to let the model recognize the images in the training set and then generalize to the test set.
+  - Instead, the goal is to learn. **Learn to learn**
+- In supervised learnig the goal is to build a model around class recognition.
+- So the goal isn't to recognize the cat or dog the goal is to know what is the diffrences between them
+- ***In other simple words:***
+> - The goal is to learn how to measure the similarity and differences between **2 classes**, here we accomplish the **learn to learn**.
+> - That's how we can recognize unseen ***categories*** in the training set.
+> - (e.g) Training into (Dogs, Cats, and Tigers) classes and then use the same model to recognize a new class like Elephant.
+> - We will get to the technical details of how the model can do this later.